Chart Color Schemes

 An assessment of population growth drivers in Vermont South reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Nov 2025, the population of Vermont South statistical area (Lv2) is estimated at around 12,302 people.
-This reflects an increase of 348 people since the 2021 Census, which reported a population of 11,954 people.
-The change was inferred from AreaSearch's resident population estimate of 12,275 following examination of ABS's latest ERP data release in June 2024 and an additional 81 validated new addresses since the Census date.
-This level of population results in a density ratio of 1,990 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Vermont South's growth rate of 2.9% since census positions it within 1.9 percentage points of the SA3 area (4.8%), indicating competitive growth fundamentals.
-Overseas migration was primarily responsible for population gains during recent periods.
+As per AreaSearch's analysis of ABS population updates and new addresses validated since Feb 2026, the suburb of Vermont South has an estimated population of around 12,302.
+This figure represents a growth of 348 people (2.9%) from the 2021 Census total of 11,954.
+The increase is inferred from AreaSearch's estimate of 12,275 residents following examination of the latest ERP data release by the ABS in June 2024 and an additional 76 validated new addresses since the Census date.
+This results in a population density ratio of 1,990 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Vermont South's growth rate since census, at 2.9%, is within 1.9 percentage points of the SA3 area (4.8%), indicating strong growth fundamentals.
+Overseas migration was the primary driver of population gains in recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area, and utilising VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels for areas not covered by ABS data.
-Considering projected demographic shifts, a population increase just below the median is expected for Vermont South (SA2), with an estimated increase of 1,084 persons to 2041 based on aggregated SA2-level projections, reflecting an overall increase of 8.6% over the 17-year period.
+AreaSearch employs ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and VIC State Government's Regional/LGA projections from 2023 adjusted to SA2 levels using weighted aggregation.
+Projected demographic shifts suggest a population increase just below the median of Australian statistical areas by 2041.
+The suburb is expected to gain approximately 1,084 persons by 2041, reflecting an overall increase of 8.6% over the 17-year period.

 Frequently Asked Questions - Population